 CapitalWatch: Some market commentators think that the coronavirus has sped up an inevitable transition to a more "online world", where online education and working from home become more the norm.
 Can you comment in this?

 Xu: We’re forced to work from home with Tencent meeting, zoom or WeChat.
 So I think people find it quite efficient someway.
 You can delimitate face-to-face communication but people will do more online work.
 In terms of schooling, I believe school will be more digitalized.
 The online component will be heavier.
 In fact, I believe the online portion and the offline portion should be roughly equal in the future.
 So the online penetration, I believe, can be reached over 50% at a certain point.

 You just need to partner with those education experts.
 I believe in the future it’s more common for people to meet online, study online and work online, remotely.

-CapitalWatch: How will 51talk manage to maintain its number of student enrollments after the coronavirus outbreak subsides?
-Can we expect this momentum to continue into next year?
+CapitalWatch: How will 51talk manage to keep up its number of student enrollments after the coronavirus outbreak?
+Can we expect this momentum to continue to next year?